smartgauges/canbox/README.md

 # CANBUS Box Firmware - Reverse Engineered and Enhanced

-**This project is a significantly reworked and expanded version of the [canbox](https://github.com/smartgauges/canbox) project by smartgauges, providing reverse-engineered and enhanced firmware for STM32F1 and Nuvoton NUC131-based CANBUS adapters.**  These adapters, often found on AliExpress and similar platforms, are designed to interface between a vehicle's CAN bus and an Android head unit.
+This project is a significantly reworked and expanded version of the [canbox](https://github.com/smartgauges/canbox) project by smartgauges, providing reverse-engineered and enhanced firmware for STM32F1 and Nuvoton NUC131-based CANBUS adapters (often called "CANBUS boxes" or "decoders"), commonly used to interface between a vehicle's CAN bus and an Android head unit.
+These adapters are readily available on platforms like AliExpress.
 This project aims to deliver open-source, configurable, and feature-rich firmware, going beyond the often-limited capabilities of the original firmware.

 **AI Assistance Disclaimer:**  This project, including the code, documentation (like this README), and overall structure, has been heavily developed and enhanced with the assistance of an AI language model.
 Specifically, **Google AI's Gemini Pro** was used extensively for: